relative/turboactivate-emulator/README.md

 Rename the original TurboActivate dll (ex: TurboActivate32.dll) to turboactivate_orig.dll

 Place the downloaded DLL at the same path as the old TurboActivate dll (ex: TurboActivate32.dll)

-## Building

-Use Visual Studio 2019 with vc142 build tools.